The Restless Sex: Production

 In her 9th film, Marion Davies portrays a restless young woman torn between two men.
 Costume design for the film, which featured a prolonged "Bal des Arts" sequence, was done by Erté.
 This was the first collaboration between Joseph Urban and Cosmopolitan Productions.
 In ball sequence Marion Davies portrays Pallas Athena, and Norma Shearer appears as an extra.
 This would prove to be the final American film for Carlyle Blackwell who would go to England and work in films for another decade.

+Censorship

+Before the film could be released in Kansas, the Kansas Board of Review required the elimination of several scenes.
+The hotel revelry scene was shortened, the woman dancing on a table, and a man and woman embracing each other while rocking back and forth.

 Status

 A DVD was released by Edward Lorusso with a music score by Donald Sosin in May 2015.